DealerOnClass/academy/README.md

-# academy
+# DealerOn Academy

-DealerOn Class Repository Revamp
+This will eventually mean something.
+Thank you.